Redo Page

 • Read site content.

-• Pull files to .redo.
+• Pull page-owned files to .redo/pages.

 • Run a local preview.